-This plugin allows users to discover a process map from an event log.
+This plugin allows users to discover a process map or a BPMN model from an event log.
 A process map (a.k.a. directly-follows graph) is a visual representation of the log as a graph where nodes capture process activities and directed arcs between these nodes capture sequential order relations between activities.
 For example, an arc going from activity “Accept order” to activity “Check order” indicates that in the log it has been observed that process cases flow from “Accept order” to “Check order”.
 Process maps are a simple yet effective means to understand the basic order relationships between process activities.
 As such, they are the most common type of model discovered by commercial process mining tools.

 A window will open up, showing the process map discovered from the log.

 The plugin provides simple statistics on the event log such us the total, minimum and maximum number of times an activity is executed.
-This information is provided both as a label on the activities/arcs as well as encoded in the color of activities (the darker the blue color, the higher the number of times that activity has been observed in the log) and in the thickness of arcs (the thicker the black line, the higher the frequency of that arc).
+This information is provided both as a label on the activities/arcs as well as encoded in the colour of activities (the darker the blue colour, the higher the number of times that activity has been observed in the log) and in the thickness of arcs (the thicker the black line, the higher the frequency of that arc).
 To change what statistics to show, use the Frequency drop-down list on the top bar.

-A discovered process map can be exported as a PDF file by clicking on the Download button.
 The Animate button allows one to replay the log on top of the process map, using the Animate a log on top of process map plugin.

 Example logs for this plugin can be found in folder “4TU Center Event Logs” of the Apromore repository.